 This year my contribution to my Halloween Wreath collection is this Eyeball wreath made out of geo mesh and ribbon.
-There is a local craft store (Dee’s if you’re in Louisville) that always makes the cutest geo mesh wreaths but I always looked at them and thought they were way to hard to make.
+There is a local craft store that always makes the cutest geo mesh wreaths but I always looked at them and thought they were way to hard to make.
 A few weeks ago I asked the lady working there if she could show me how to start making a wreath.
-She gave me a quick explanation and I went “DUH” … these things are crazy easy to make, I don’t know why I haven’t tried it before.
+She gave me a quick explanation and I went “DUH”.
+These things are crazy easy to make, I don’t know why I haven’t tried it before.

 Ready to make one?
 Grab a few friends and have a nice wreath making “crafternoon”.

 –Geo Mesh Work Wreath frame – try to get one that has “twistys” attached to it, otherwise, you’ll also need some pipe cleaners

 The work wreath frame has pre-attached pipe cleaners, you are basically going to twist them around the geo mesh in going around in a circle around the entire wreath.

 You can leave as much or a little geo mesh in between the twist ties as you like.

 Keep going around the wreath form until you’ve covered the entire top row, then move on and cover the bottom row.

 Now you’ve got your wreath form, you can embellish it as you like.

 I added black and orange ribbon to the outer circle of the wreath (using the same method that I used to attach the geo mesh).

 I then cut 2 ribbons into 6″ strips and clipped the ends and tied them into the wreath using the twist ties.